Bandipur Tour Package

-Fast access: reach Lo Manthang in days rather than the week(s) that trekking requires.
+Fast access: Reach Lo Manthang in days rather than the week that trekking requires.
 Jeep travel is ideal for families, groups with limited time, or travelers who prefer comfort while still seeing remote landscapes.
-Typical jeep legs from Jomsom/Kagbeni to Lo Manthang can take many hours on rough tracks and require experienced drivers.
+Reach Lo Manthang in days rather than the week that trekking requires.
+Jeep travel is ideal for families, groups with limited time, or travelers who prefer comfort while still seeing remote landscapes.
+The drive distance from Jomsom/Kagbeni to Lo Manthang can take many hours on rough tracks and requires experienced drivers.

 Upper Mustang was historically the Kingdom of Lo, ruled by hereditary kings (Gyelpo) and culturally tied to Tibet.
 The area remained largely closed to outsiders until the early 1990s; this restriction preserved the Tibetan language, monastic traditions, and medieval architecture that visitors see today.
 Lo Manthang served as the kingdom’s capital and still houses palaces and monasteries dating back centuries.

 The Kingdom of Lo (Upper Mustang) existed as a separate and sovereign Himalayan kingdom because of a rare combination of geography, trade power, political timing, and Tibetan cultural alignment.
-When Nepal was later unified from the Gorkha Palace under Prithvi Narayan Shah, Lo was not conquered militarily.
+When Nepal was unified from the Gorkha Palace under Prithvi Narayan Shah, Lo was not conquered militarily.
 Instead, it entered into a special relationship with the Shah monarchy, retaining its king and internal autonomy while acknowledging Kathmandu’s sovereignty.

 Use high-clearance 4×4 jeeps and local drivers experienced with Mustang tracks.